 Section 12.
 After completing one year of service, employees shall be eligible to use unpaid military exigency and military caregiver leave with benefits in accordance with the Family and Medical Leave Act of 1993, 29 U.S.C.
 Sections 2601, et seq., provided the employee has at least 1250 hours of actual work time within the twelve months preceding the commencement of the leave.
 Military exigency absence provides 12 weeks of leave within a rolling calendar year.
 Military exigency leave will run concurrently with and reduce the six months leave without pay with benefits entitlement under Article 17, Section 6.a.; Article 18, Section 1.a., and Article 47, Section 1.
-Military caregiver absence provides a separate 26 weeks of leave entitlements under Article 17, Section 6.a.; Article 18, Section 1.
+Military caregiver absence provides a separate 26 weeks of leave entitlements under Article 17, Section 6.a.; Article 47, Section 1.
 All accrued annual, personal, compensatory and holiday leave must be used before using any unpaid military exigency or military caregiver absence.
-In addition, when applicable, all accrued sick leave must be used before using unpaid military exigency leave and military exigency leave entitlement within a single used before using unpaid military exigency leave and military exigency leave and military exigency leave and military exigency leave entitlement exigency leave entitlement exists be used before using unpaid military exigency leave entitlement exists and the leave.
-Both military exigency leave and military exigency leave entitlement exists and the leave en caregiver leave may be used intermittently or on a reduced time basis.
+In addition, when applicable, all accrued sick leave must be used before using unpaid military caregiver leave.
+Both military exigency leave and military caregiver leave may be used intermittently or on a reduced time basis.